Use Case: Upgrading with Minimum Downtime

 Once you're sure everything is working perfectly with data center B, it's time to upgrade data center A.

-After upgrading each container, you'll need to register it in the Master Policy Manager.
+After upgrading each container, you'll need to register it in the Primary Policy Manager.
 Depending on your scenario:

-If the Master Policy Manager has access to the new containers that are being created or upgraded: Add the container directly to the Policy Manager Workbench.
+If the Primary Policy Manager has access to the new containers that are being created or upgraded: Add the container directly to the Policy Manager Workbench.

 The diagram below shows the upgrade being done for data center A. Traffic is processed via data center B.